CamSteph/Drop-Shop-Store/README.md

 # Drop-Shop-Store
 This is an eCommerce store that I created with HTML, CSS, and JavaScript.
-It follows ES6 coding standards such ass arrow functions, constant variables, and classes.
+It follows ES6 coding standards such as arrow functions, constant variables, and classes.